 During Samhain, you remember the past and plan for the future.

-Another element of Samhain is the silent supper (traditionally known as the “dumb supper”) which Jeffreys holds privately in her home with friends and church members.
+Another Samhain tradition is the silent supper (known as the “dumb supper”) which Jeffreys holds privately in her home with friends and church members.
 During the potluck dinner, guests bring a dish representing their family heritage, as well as mementos for the ancestor altar that represents their departed loved ones.
 A place is set at the table to honor the dead.
 The meal itself is held in complete silence.

 “We give up our voice for those that have crossed the veil so that we can eat in silence and hopefully hear from them and honor them and acknowledge them,” says Jeffreys.

 A chance to learn about Wiccan culture

 In Asheville, North Carolina, high priestess Queen Lady Passion holds public Samhain rituals for teens and adults.
 Last year’s theme was “Witch Bling,” but she’s never held the same Samhain celebration twice.
 Past events have included mass handfasting (or wedding) rites, “creepy” music, costumed characters, traditional dancing, and a (metaphorical) journey through the underworld concluding with reincarnation.
 She doesn’t pick the theme herself, but rather waits “for God/desses to tell me what They want theme-wise.”
 Then she spends months constructing their vision.

 “When I wanted to create a fairy realm, I bought dozens of Barbies and dressed them in diverse natural things like leather, feathers, tinsel, lamé, and posed them atop glowing ‘toadstools’ I made from upside-down glow-in-the-dark bowls and painted stems,” the high priestess explains.
 “I had folk swoop down from treetops, live drummers, and flutists.”